wrongbaud/hackaday-u/session-three/README.md

 # Session Three Exercises

-These exercises are designed to illusrate the principals that are covered in the course materials, for session two we have the following exercises:
+These exercises are designed to illusrate the principals that are covered in the course materials, for session three we have the following exercises:

 * structs
 * pointers